 TSS Model: The TSS option is a simple model based on a regression relationship between sediment deposition and total suspended sediments.
 This option also ensures that the effects of inorganic sediments on the light climate of the water column are properly represented.
 This approach should be used when the only inorganic sediment data available are TSS.
 This option also assumes that TSS does not undergo any degradation or other reactions while within the AQUATOX reach.
 Add the "TSS" state variable to use this option.

 Sediment Diagenesis Model: The sediment diagenesis model implements the sediment diagenesis model as presented in Sediment Flux Modeling (Di Toro,2001).
 This model provides a more sophisticated accounting of the decay of organic matter and remineralization in an anaerobic sediment bed and the effects on sediment oxygen demand and nutrient flux into the water column.
 The diagenesis model assumes a depositional environment; scour of sediments is not incorporated.
-This model is best suited to represent predominantly anaerobic sediments in eutrophic lakes.
-This model may be selected under the sediment menu by choosing "Add Sediment Diagenesis."
-This action adds the “Sed Layer(s)” button to the main screen, which can be use to access the sediment diagenesis parameters.

 Note, the Sand-Silt-Clay Model was not brought forward into AQUATOX.NET at this time.
-Note, the Multi-Layer Sediment Model was not brought forward into AQUATOX.NET at this time..
+Note, the Multi-Layer Sediment Model was not brought forward into AQUATOX.NET at this time.

 The simplest manner is to use the AQUATOX "default" sediment bed model in which organic matter is modeled in the sediment bed as a food source and toxicant-sorption site but inorganic matter in the bed is ignored.
 The model will utilize this option if none of the four models above have been added to a simulation.
 The model will always track the remineralization of organic material within the sediment bed and the water column.